LordOfMice/hidusbf/README.md

 Added 2019/06/21:

 1. Improved Setup
-- added check for the presence of an executable driver service at the time of installation filter on device
+- added check for the presence of an runnable driver service at the time of installation filter on device

 -------------------------------------------------------------------------------